 Merchandising

-When working with the layout of any kind of goods, it is necessary to follow the basic principles of merchandising and understand the customer's needs.
-When placing goods, you take into account not only the type of commercial equipment but also the categories of goods, product features, size, packaging, and product compatibility rules.
+When working with the layout of any kind of goods, it is necessary to follow the basic food merchandising principles and understand the customer's needs.
+When placing goods, you consider the type of commercial equipment and the categories of goods, product features, size, packaging, and product compatibility rules.
 Pay attention to the direction of the customer traffic.

-Tip: When an original item is no longer sold for some reason, you should select a replacement.
+Tip: When an original item is no longer sold, you should select a replacement.
 In this case, there is a chance that the buyer will purchase the replacement and still remain a repeat customer of your store.

 Top-selling goods

-It is important that top-selling items that are in high demand are located far from the store entrance, in the back of the trading floor.
-There should also be goods, that take a lot of time for buyers to choose.
+Top-selling high-demand items must be located far from the store entrance, in the back of the trading floor.
+There should also be goods that take a lot of time for buyers to choose.

 Golden Triangle

-The main layout of products should be located inside the "golden triangle".
+The products' main layout should be inside the "golden triangle."
 The golden triangle is a product placement rule, according to which the buyer moves inside the triangle with three vertices: (1) the entrance, (2) the most popular product (for example, bread or milk), and (3) the cash registers.
-Indeed, in order to buy bread, the buyer must go through the entire trading floor and see other goods that may interest him.
-Therefore, it is important for every retailer to place a best-selling item according to the golden triangle rule so that the buyer spends the maximum time in your store.
+Indeed, to buy bread, the buyer must go through the entire trading floor and see other goods that may interest him.
+Therefore, every retailer must place a best-selling item according to the golden triangle rule so the buyer spends the maximum time in your store.

 Follow the rules of product compatibility when laying out goods.
 For example, fish and meat products cannot be placed in the same refrigerated case.
 And, of course, each product group must be assigned a placement area on the trading floor.